tahos81/damn-vulnerable-defi-solutions/audit_reports/naive-receiver.md

 ```

 **Recommendation:**
-flashLoan should check if the borrowAmount is nonzero.
+flashLoan function should check if the borrowAmount is nonzero.

 ```diff
 + require(borrowAmount > 0, "borrowAmount must be nonzero");